duleorlovic/blog/_posts/2020-01-15-scraping-capybara-mechanize-selenium.md

 ~~~

 To save console logs you can use
+TODO I still have not succeed to see console logs
 ```
 # test/a/capybara.rb
 # This is used only when you want to save javascript console logs